theobah/screenshot-storyboard/README.md

+Japanese instructions below English

 What is this tool?
+"Darucoma" is for making the "darui" (boring) task of taking screenshots of storyboards, much faster.
 This is a tool mainly intended for artists working in 3D or 2D layout.
 It is basically an upgraded snipping tool which automatically create folder structures for cuts, saves the screenshots to a specify file path, and names and sorts them them according to the episode, cut, and panel number for the scene you need to work on.

 Why did I make it?
 During my time working in a studio in Japan on a television anime production, I did some work on 3D layouts.
 In order to closely match the storyboards, I was required to save each storyboard panel as a .png before importing them into blender, and the only way my studio did it was by using snipping tool and manually screenshotting and saving each individual panel to the file path they wanted.
 It felt like a complete waste of time, and I couldn't find a tool online to speed it up so I decided to make my own in godot.